brandonaaron/jquery-virtual_dom_events/README.markdown

 ## Demo

 In the source tree there is a demo.html which illustrates each of the events with different delays.
+I've also got a demo up on my site here: [http://brandonaaron.net/code/virtualdomevents/demos](http://brandonaaron.net/code/virtualdomevents/demos).

 ## License